Menu

 ABOUT THE GAMES

 Alberta 55 plus is the only MSO (Multi-Sport Organization) in the Province of Alberta.
 Our members have the honor and the privilege to participate in more than 28 different Sports and Activities.
 We therefore strongly encourage our members to renew their membership on an annual basis, in order to take advantage of this great and unique opportunity.
-In order to qualify at the Zone level to compete in the Summer Games or in the Winter Games, you must be an Alberta 55 plus member.
-Typically, the Summer Games are scheduled to take place in the third week of August in every odd year.
-The Winter Games are usually scheduled in the second or third week of February of every even year, in order to ensure good snow conditions and reasonably mild weather for Alpine Skiing and Cross-Country skiing.
-It is also strategically important to conduct the Winter Games in the even years, since the Winter Games serve as a qualifier for the Canada Games that are always scheduled just a few months later, in the third week of August of every even year.
-Every member aspiring to participate in the Canada Games must qualify in the Alberta 55 plus Summer Games or in the Alberta 55 plus Winter Games.
+In order to qualify at the Zone level to compete in the Provincial Games, you must be an Alberta 55 plus member.
+Typically, the Provincial Games are scheduled to take place in the third week of August in every odd year.
+Every member aspiring to participate in the Canada Games must qualify in the Alberta 55 plus Provincial Games.
 If you qualify to compete in the bi-annual Canada Games:

 1. You must be an Alberta 55 plus member in possession of a current membership card.